How the Money Flows

 What just happened

-- The trader keeps the funding, but pays a borrow rate (~7%) to run the loop - and that rate is how LPs and the protocol get paid.
+• The fund keeps the funding but pays the borrow rate (~7%) to run the loop - and that rate is the bridge that pays the marketplace.